 This organization will have responsibility for all online certificates and degree programs offered within the Church Educational System.

-Continued growthAs of 2019, BYU-Pathway Worldwide serves nearly 45,000 students annually in 145 countries through its PathwayConnect program as well as certificates and degrees offered in partnership with BYU-Idaho (and beginning in 2021, also LDS Business College/Ensign College).
+Continued growthAs of 2021, BYU-Pathway Worldwide serves more than 57,000 students annually from more than 180 countries.
+Certificates and degrees are offered in partnership with BYU-Idaho and Ensign College.
 BYU-Pathway is truly reaching into the world, providing the blessing of education "into the lives of men and women everywhere."

 Pathway Through the Years